Secure and Efficient Federated Learning Through Layering and Sharding Blockchain: Our Proposed ChainFL System

 \subsection{Subchain Layer}

-The subchains deployed in each shard are independent and responsible for coordinating IoT devices in the shard to complete the training task in a synchronous manner.
-Raft consensus \cite{ongaro2014searchunderstandable} is adapted in each subchain, and the details about this consensus in ChainFL are given in Section \ref{subsec:raftConsensus}.
-Besides, the edge nodes as blockchain nodes in each subchain fall into two categories: \begin{itemize} \item \emph{Subchain Leader Node (SLN).} The leader node is elected according to the algorithm specified by the consensus protocol in the subchain.
-More specifically, the leader node in the Raft-based subchain will be elected through a democratic election.
-In addition to performing basic consensus operations, SLN is also responsible for selecting devices to participate in the training task and authorizing them to access the subchain.
-Moreover, SLN needs to aggregate local models and upload the updated shard model to the mainchain at the end of iteration as well as build the new basic iteration model from the mainchain for the next training iteration. \item \emph{Subchain Follower Node (SFN).} SFN needs to validate both the authentication and the accuracy of transactions (local models) it received from IoT devices and forward valid ones to SLN.
-Besides, all SFNs in one shard need to establish a consensus on the block generated by SLN. \end{itemize}
+In each shard, independent subchains are deployed, each bearing the responsibility of orchestrating the IoT devices within the shard to collaboratively accomplish the training task in a synchronous manner.
+The Raft consensus \cite{ongaro2014searchunderstandable} is adopted in each subchain, and the details about this consensus in ChainFL are given in Section \ref{subsec:raftConsensus}.
+In addition, the edge nodes as blockchain nodes in each subchain fall into two categories: \begin{itemize} \item \emph{Subchain Leader Node (SLN).} The selection mechanism for an SLN within each subchain follows the consensus protocol specific to that subchain.
+Notably, in a Raft-based subchain, the election of an SLN is conducted via a democratic voting process, as detailed in \cite{ongaro2014searchunderstandable}.
+Beyond executing fundamental consensus operations, the duties of the SLN include the selection of devices for participation in the training task, as well as the authorization of their access to the subchain.
+Further responsibilities include the aggregation of local models and the uploading of the updated shard model to the mainchain upon the completion of each iteration.
+Concurrently, the SLN constructs new basic iteration models from the mainchain for subsequent training iterations. \item \emph{Subchain Follower Node (SFN).} Each SFN is responsible for authenticating and verifying the accuracy of the transactions (local models) before they are transmitted to the SLN.
+Moreover, all SFNs within a particular shard need to reach a consensus on the block generated by the SLN.
+This consensus is reached through adherence to the specific consensus protocol employed within that shard. \end{itemize}